Hair Pulling! Skin Picking! Nail Biting! Oh, My!

 Medications complement behavior therapies.
 Selective serotonin reuptake inhibitors (SSRIs) are antidepressant medications that also reduce anxiety.
 Fluoxetine (Prozac) has been shown to help with skin picking, but is not as effective in reducing hair pulling.
 Fluoxetine increases serotonin levels in the brain, lowering impulsivity and obsessive-compulsive thinking while improving mood.

 Clomipramine (Anafranil), a tricyclic antidepressant that may reduce obsessional thinking, is beneficial in reducing hair pulling.
 Researchers are studying opioid antagonists, such as naltrexone (Revia), in treating BFRB.
-The drug targets dopamine pathways that may be involved in addictive behaviors, resulting in a reduced urge to engage in BFRBs, as well as decreased pleasure from doing so.
+The drug targets dopamine pathways that may be involved in dependent behaviors, resulting in a reduced urge to engage in BFRBs, as well as decreased pleasure from doing so.

 Empirical studies have found that N-acetylcysteine (NAC) does a good job of treating skin picking, hair pulling, and nail biting.
 It is an amino acid supplement that affects glutamate neurotransmitter levels in the brain.
 Abnormally high levels of glutamate have been implicated in OCD and related behaviors, such as BFRBs.
 None of these medications is without side effects, so it is important that they be prescribed only by a skilled psychopharmacologist who has experience working with BFRBs.